-Some people distrust God because they believe he sanctions sexism and authorizes the subjugation of women.
+Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

-These assertions are untrue.
+These assertions are false.
 God is not sexist.
 He does not favor men over women.
-He never condones the mistreatment of women by anyone.
+He never approves of anyone mistreating women.

 Women and men are equal in God’s eyes.
 He endowed them with the same dignity at creation.
 He grants them equal access to the same salvation and blessings.